Worship at St. John's

 Sunday @ 8:30am in English

 Sunday @ 10:00am in English (watch online here)

 12:45pm en español (mire en línea aquí)

-Beginning July 1, distancing and capacity limits will cease, as will the requirement of masks for those who are vaccinated.
-The priest will continue to wear masks when distributing communion, as will anyone working with unvaccinated children, to ensure everyone feels as safe as possible
+Distancing and capacity limits have ceased, however, masks are required for everyone, even those who are vaccinated.
+The priest will also continue to wear a mask when distributing communion, as will anyone working with unvaccinated children, to ensure everyone feels as safe as possible

 Join us live for Sunday worship online!